 3.3.2 Effect on SGOT level

 Fig.7 presents the serum levels of serum glutamate oxaloacetate transaminase (SGOT) (U/L) across the different experimental groups.
 The normal group recorded a mean SGOT level of 31.24 U/L. In contrast, the STZIDRs group exhibited a significant increase, with mean SGOT levels reaching 58.8 U/L, indicating substantial liver enzyme elevation.
-Treatment with Linagliptin resulted in a reduction of SGOT levels to 41.84 U/L, while the Tamarind indica group showed a mean level of 44.46 U/L. These findings indicate that both Linagliptin and Tamarind indica effectively lower SGOT levels compared to the untreated STZIDRs group, suggesting their potential roles in mitigating liver damage in the context of STZ-induced metabolic changes.
+Treatment with Linagliptin resulted in a reduction of SGOT levels to 41.84 U/L, while the Tamarindus indica group showed a mean level of 44.46 U/L. These findings indicate that both Linagliptin and Tamarindus indica effectively lower SGOT levels compared to the untreated STZIDRs group, suggesting their potential roles in mitigating liver damage in the context of STZ-induced metabolic changes.

 Fig.7.
 Effect of Tamarindus indica on serum SGOT level in STZIDs.
 Data were represented as mean ± SEM and n=5 in each group. #p<0.05 when compared with normal group, *p˂0.05 when compared with diabetic control group.